 If you have ever traveled to Europe on your own or with a spouse, trying to take two preschool children with you will be a completely different experience.
 Yes, it will be somewhat harder.
 No, you will not be able to do as much as you did without kids.
 It’s definitely not a care-free escape, but it still can be quite fun to explore with your little ones.

-Since we were feeling adventurous, we decided that Spring in Paris would be great to try with our preschoolers.
+When thinking about where to go with our kids, we were feeling adventurous and decided that Spring in Paris would be great to try with our preschoolers.
 Paris is a beautiful city, and after looking a few “Paris with Kids” books, we realized that we could easily keep the family busy for a week there.
 Also, we’d been to Paris pre-kids – this helped somewhat with our confidence in planning the trip – it would be a familiar place to start the trip and get over jet lag.

 Beyond that, we wanted to explore somewhere else in France, so we decided to spend a second week split among places in the South of France.
 We hadn’t been there before, but Jeremy had a colleague who had recently been, and we figured that the boys might enjoy the time near the coast.